 James Mann Art Farm.
 Gallery of pen & ink drawings.
-Click an image below for full view of the original art.
+Click an image below for a larger view of the original art.

 Pen & Ink… the Stover Grist Mill was erected by Henry S. Stover in 1832 on the Pennsylvania side of the Delaware River near the village of Erwinna.In the mid-Nineteenth Century, water turbines were installed and subsequently connected to newly installed electric generators, which both powered the mill and also provided power to the surrounding… Read more »